 We also believe it could be useful for a decoder to know if a DRAP picture may be expected in a bitstream, such that the associated IRAP picture could be made available.
 We therefore also propose to signal in the SPS whether a CVS may contain DRAP pictures or not.

-Proposal
+Option 1 proposal

 It is proposed to include DRAP pictures to the VVC draft, similar to the DRAP pictures in HEVC.
 In contrast to DRAP pictures in HEVC, the following is proposed for VVC: